 Licence Type:

-With my 3D files, you will also receive a non-transferable Creative Commons Licence.
+With my 3D files for this FMA cosplay sword build, you will also receive a non-transferable Creative Commons Licence.
 As standard, this will be the CC BY-NC-ND 4.0 license, although other types are available upon request.

 The “human-readable” version of the license type can be found here.